 Alert Fire Brigade and tell them location and nature of hazard.
-Wear breathing apparatus plus protective gloves in the event of a fire.
+Wear breathing apparatus plus protective gloves.
 Prevent, by any means available, spillage from entering drains or water courses.
-Use firefighting procedures suitable for surrounding area.
+Use water delivered as a fine spray to control fire and cool adjacent area.
 DO NOT approach containers suspected to be hot.
 Cool fire exposed containers with water spray from a protected location.
 If safe to do so, remove containers from path of fire.
 Equipment should be thoroughly decontaminated after use.